RAR1741/RA22_RobotCode/README.md

 To show how to use the logger system, this document will demonstrate the creation of a `Loggable` object and how to register it in the log file.

 ### Create the Loggable
 1. Go to ***/src/main/java/frc/robot/logging*** and create a new Java file.
 The naming system used for the loggables are like this: *Loggable*, followed immediately by the name of the system being logged.
-For demonstrations purposes, I will call it *LoggableTest.java*.
+For demonstrations purposes, let's call it *LoggableTest.java*.

 2. Inside this file, create a new class.
 You'll also need to have it implement *Loggable.java*.
 This contains the methods needed to accumulate data to send to the log file.
 No import will be needed, as *Loggable.java* is in the same file as our *LoggableTest* class.
 ```java